Admin — Analytics

 cost_eventsor similar per-turn table, rolled up intocost_aggregatesmaterialized views.
 The UI never sees raw cost rows. - Activity counts — client-side aggregation from the thread and turn queries

-- Budget status — derived server-side from per-template budget policies and current-period spend
+- Budget status — derived server-side from user and tenant budget policies where available

 - Model catalog — a static catalog maintained alongside the tenant configuration